hamidc10/BlockChain_cs646/Project4/PLAN.md

 Node class `pick_winning_block` method (NEW):

 - given a list of block objects
+- group blocks by nonce value
-- return the block that has the smallest "nonce" value in its header
+- put the blocks with the smallest nonce value into a candidates list
+- sort the candidates by block hash
+- return the candidate with the least block hash (the first element after sorting)

 document other changes compared to project 3 in README: